Cochin Jews: Cochin Jewish synagogues

-Throughout their history numerous synagogues have been constructed and lost to time. in their first settlement at Shingly (Cranganore), there were 18 synagogues as per their oral traditions.
-Today no archaeological evidence has been yet uncovered to validate these traditions.
-However the custom of naming their synagogues as "Thekkumbhagam" (lit: south side) and "Kadavumbhagam" (lit: River side) is cited as a cultural memory of two such synagogues that once stood in Muziris.
-Several oral songs sung by Cochini women also contain references to these synagogues.
-Apart from these, numerous Syrian Christian churches of the St. Thomas Christian community in Kerala claim to have been built on old synagogues, though archaeological evidence is scarce.
+Throughout history, numerous synagogues have been constructed and lost to time.
+In their first settlement at Shingly (Kodungallur), there were 18 synagogues as per their oral traditions.
+Today, no archaeological evidence has been yet uncovered to validate these traditions.
+However, the custom of naming their synagogues as Tekkŭmbhagam (South-side) and Kaṭavumbhagam "Riverbank-side" is cited as a cultural memory of two such synagogues that once stood in Muziris.
+Several oral songs sung by Kochini women also contain references to these synagogues.

+In addition, numerous Syrian Christian churches of the Saint Thomas Christians community in Kerala are claimed to have been built on former synagogues, although archaeological evidence is scarce.

-Synagogues believed to have existed or speculated on basis of oral traditions include:
+Synagogues believed to have existed or speculated based on oral traditions include: